glyphrider/arch_install_notes/README.md

 Passphrase:
 ```
 I entered the PSK (pre-shared key) passphrase, and after a moment the application responded with... nothing.
 That means it worked.
 If it didn't work, you would have seen `Operation failed`

+Once you're convinced that you're authenticated, you can exit `iwctl` and confirm that you're _on the 'net_ via `ip a`.

+## set-ntp

+The next step in the (https://wiki.archlinux.org/title/Installation_guide)[Installation Guide] is to enable ntp via `timedatectl set-ntp true`.
+This is super important for two reasons.
+1. Having accurate timestamps on files created during the installation process is important, but moreover
+2. This step allows the completion of the multi-user boot process and will ultimately result in an update to the archlinux mirror list.